11-14 Week (Nuchal Translucency) Ultrasound

 Where to get the ultrasound

 The 11-14 week (nuchal translucency) ultrasound is done at a hospital or a clinic with a certified nuchal translucency (NT) sonographer or doctor.
+Some clinics wait until 12 weeks of pregnancy to get the best images of the baby.

 If you or your health-care practitioner is looking for a facility that can do the ultrasound, you can use the interactive map below by zooming in to locate a NT ultrasound facility near you.
 As you zoom in, you'll see the name and street address of each facility.
 Click on the name of the facility to link to a webpage with more information.